perunworks/typosquatting/README.md

 A simple script that sends a Twitter message when it finds potential typosquatting

 Please edit:
-- the _typosquatting.sh_ to add your domains' names yo uwould like to monitor.
+- the _typosquatting.sh_ to add your domains' names you would like to monitor.
 - the _tweet.client.key_ to add your Twitter api details.

 Credits